voidaowl/zettelkasten/root.md

 ## Naming
 Name indices and categories in lowercase, with words separated by underscores.
 Name tags and notes in sentence case or title case, as needed, without underscores.
+Sometimes, for clarification, we can add a pair of underscores and an acronym at the end to clarify (e.g. `Hello, world! __ js` is a note about how to write the `Hello, world!` message in the JavaScript programming language).

 # Contents
 The list bellow contains all indices, categories, and tags.